joanalawer/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: Displays current directory contents in a long format.

 4-listmorefiles: Display current directory contents. including hidden files.
-Using the long format.4-listmorefiles: Display current directory contents. including hidden files.
-Using the long format.4-listmorefiles: Display current directory contents. including hidden files.
-Using the long format.4-listmorefiles: Display current directory contents. including hidden files.
 Using the long format.

+5-listfilesdigitonly: List current directory contents in long format, including hidden files, with their user and group IDs displayed numerically.